jbrunton/jbrunton.com-jekyll/_posts/2012-10-16-dependency-injection.md

 ## 3. Remove dependencies on multiplicity of a class.

 Do we want our data source to be shared across the entire application?
-Do we want each client unit of code to instantiate its own instance?
-Often, the answer is contextual: we might want to share a database connection for performance reasons in one application; but we might want to create a new repository each time we need data access in another, in order to avoid stale data in our repository class.
+Do we want each client unit of code to instantiate its own data source?
+Often, the answer is contextual: we might want to share a database connection for performance reasons in one application; but we might want to create a new repository each time we need data access in another, in order to avoid stale data in our data source representation.

-If we use dependency injection, then clients of our data repository don't have to know for sure whether to instantiate a new instance, or whether to share an existing one.
-If we wish to share an instance, we can configure our container to memoize the repository it resolves, so that the same instance will be returned on subsequent calls to resolve:
+If we use a DI container, then clients of our data repository aren't required to have any knowledge about how and when to instantiate a new instance, or whether to share an existing one.
+If we wish to share an instance, we can configure our container to memoize the repository it resolves, so that the same instance will be returned on subsequent calls to ```resolve```:

     container.register_class "DataRepository", OracleRepository, singleton: true

 This helps us further reduce dependencies in our code.
-And removing this particular dependency is likely to help us write more robust tests as well - because it's awkward to test singletons or monad objects - and by removing the expectation that a particular dependency should always be a single instance, we can remove that requirement in tests as well.
+And removing this particular dependency is likely to help us write more robust tests as well &mdash; because it's awkward to test singletons or monad objects (see [TODO: link to post]) &mdash; and by removing the expectation that a particular dependency should always be a single instance, we can remove that requirement in tests as well.

 ## 4. Use different containers across a single application

-It's often useful to be able to configure several distinct containers to resolve mappings differently across an application.
-As an example, suppose we want each application module to keep its own open connection to the database.
+It's often useful to be able to configure several distinct containers to resolve mappings differently across different contexts in an application.
+As an example, suppose we want each application module to keep its own open connection to the database:

+{% highlight ruby %}
 UsersModule

     @dependency repository: "DataRepository"

     configure_container: (container) ->
-            container.child().register_instance "DataRepository",
-                container.resolve "DataRepository"
+            container.child().register_instance "DataRepository", container.resolve "DataRepository"

     find: (id) ->
         @repository.find("user", id)

-## 5. Knowledge of how to build dependencies is delegated to

-There are a few obvious benefits to resolving dependencies dynamically:

-1. For testing purposes we can configure our DI container to resolve mappings to [test doubles](http://www.martinfowler.com/bliki/TestDouble.html) (i.e. stubs/mocks/spies/fake objects).

-2. If our code is to be reused across different platforms or frameworks, then we can configure our container appropriately for each.
-For example, JavaScript code on the client might have a data repository configured to make HTTP requests to a RESTful API, while server code might have a repository which accesses a database directly.

-3. By allowing the task of resolving dependencies to fall on a separate container, we can reduce dependencies both on specific types, and also the multiplicity of those types (i.e. whether or not we should be referring to singleton/memoized instances) - which makes our code more robust, and easier to test in isolation.

-To see why this is useful, consider the following (slightly contrived) class which represent users in an application:

-{% highlight ruby %}
-class UserCollection

-    constructor: ->
-        @_repository = new HttpRepository
-        @_items = {}

-    _success_handler: ( data ) =>
-        @items[data.id] = data

-    _success_handler: ( opts ) =>

-    find: ( id ) ->
-        return @_items unless
-        @repository.find "user", id,
-            success: ( data ) ->
-                self.items[data.id] = new User( data )

 {% endhighlight %}

-Instantiation of the ```User``` class would look something like this:

-{% highlight ruby %}
+We can continue to configure our application bootstrapper class with the data source appropriate to our environment (```DbConnection```, etc.) &mdash; but we can also still ensure that, in production and feature test environments, the UsersModule creates a child container which will memoize the data source instance &mdash; so that any dependencies resolved with this container will share the same instance.

+## 5. Knowledge of how to build dependencies is delegated

+This point is a little subtle, and is really a special case of #1, but it's worth highlighting.
+Consider this contrived example:

-user = new User(app.api.url, auth_user_id)
+    person = new Person()
-{% endhighlight %}

-There are some obvious problems here, caused by the tight coupling between the User class and the HttpRepository:

-1. The User class has to know which repository class to instantiate, which makes testing awkward (in statically-typed languages more so than in dynamic ones - but even in JavaScript or CoffeeScript we still have to take care to mock

-Here's how we might write the example using a dependency injection container:

-{% highlight ruby %}
-class User

-    @dependency repository: "DataRepository"

-    constructor: (@id) ->

-    load: ->
-        @repository.load( "user", @id )

-# configure the container at startup
-container.register_class "DataRepository", HttpRepository
-container.register_class "User", User

-# and here's how we use it:
-user = container.resolve "User", auth_user_id
-{% endhighlight %}

-This is much neater.
-Now when we come to write our unit tests we can configure the container appropriately - with a fake (in-memory) data repository for feature tests, say, and a mocked repository for unit tests.

-Finally, suppose we wish to reuse our User class in our server application.
-This time we want to make a connection to the database - but we want to reuse the connection across all instances of User.
-With our container, it's easy - we just specify that the repository should be memoized:

-{% highlight coffeescript %}
-container.register_class "DataRepository", DBRepository, singleton: true
-{% endhighlight %}

-And now, once the repository has been instantiated, the same instance will be returned each and every time we resolve for a DataRepository.
+The reason why this code is poor is not only that it's hard to test or reuse across different environments: it also requires the client code to have detailed knowledge about to construct a Person &mdash i.e. there is tighter coupling in the code than there necessarily needs to be.

+By using dependency injection, each class is responsible for specifying its dependencies, and client code only need resolve the mapping name.
+The task of resolving dependencies is then delegated to the container.

+## In conclusion

+So to recap: dependency injection allows us to decouple our code and resolve dependencies dynamically in such a way that we can write highly testable and reusable code.